counselling or therapy in London with Lokadhi

 City Therapy Rooms are a couple of minutes' walk from Chancery Lane tube station and ten minutes from Farringdon (Crossrail and London Overground); frequent buses - 8, 17, 25, 45, 46, 341, 521, N8 - pass close by.

 There is very restricted street parking, and you are advised to use public transport or take a cab.
-I normally see clients on one of the upper floors and I regret there is no lift, but it may be possible to arrange appointments in more accessible ground floor rooms.
+I normally see clients on one of the upper floors and I regret there is no lift, but with advance notice it may be possible to arrange appointments in more accessible ground floor rooms.

 Barnsbury Therapy Rooms are ten minutes' walk from Angel tube station and a similar distance from both Highbury and Islington (tube, London Overground and National Rail), Caledonian Road and Barnsbury stations; frequent buses (4,19, 30, 43) run along Upper Street (five minutes away) and other routes (38, 73,120, 121, 271) are within walking distance.